Gateway Commercial Finance

 The Cost of Non-notification Factoring

 Most likely, factoring companies will require more stringent qualifications of potential clients applying for this service.
-For example, non-notification factoring may only be offered to specific industries like services or manufacturing, rather than goods, which are prone to returns or warranty issues.
-Other requirements usually exist to insure the seller has solid credit, a diversified client base, a history of recurring clients, efficient management, and low debt-to-income ratio.
-The best candidates for non-notification programs are established businesses who simply need factoring to support growth.
+For example, non-notification factoring may only be offered to specific industries like services or manufacturing rather than goods prone to returns or warranty issues.
+Other requirements usually exist to ensure the seller has solid credit, a diversified client base, a history of recurring clients, efficient management, and a low debt-to-income ratio.
+The best candidates for non-notification programs are established businesses that need factoring to support growth.

 Considering these blurred lines between notification and non-notification, potential clients may not find the premium cost worth it simply to avoid the original notice of assignment.